flame-engine/flame/doc/forge2d.md

 If you don't need to have a sprite on top of your body you should use the plain `BodyComponent`, for example if you want a circle, rectangle or polygon but only painted with a Flutter `Paint`.

+The `BodyComponent` is by default having `debugMode = true`, since otherwise it wouldn't show anything after you have created a `Body` and added the `BodyComponent` to the game.
+If you want to turn it off you can either override `debugMode` to set it to false or assign false to it in your component constructor.

 ## SpriteBodyComponent